 - a.
 This policy describes what Organizational Users can do and not do when using Information Technology Resources.
 This policy also outlines actions the NCAOC may take to perform Judicial Branch business and protect Information Technology Resources, other Judicial Branch assets, and Organizational Users. - b.
 By using Information Technology Resources, Organizational Users agree to comply with this policy and applicable state or federal laws. - c.
-This policy applies to: - 1.
-Organizational Users who access or use Information Technology Resources provided by the NCAOC; - 2. authorized Collaborative Computing applications and devices that are connected to the Judicial Branch Network and use NCAOC Internet addresses; and - 3. actions originating from computer systems or mobile devices maintained or used by Organizational Users connecting remotely to the Judicial Branch Network or Websites bearing the NCAOC or Judicial Branch credentials, even when hosted outside the NCAOC's Internet domain. - d.
+This policy applies to: - Organizational Users who access or use Information Technology Resources provided by the NCAOC; - 2. authorized Collaborative Computing applications and devices that are connected to the Judicial Branch Network and use NCAOC Internet addresses; and - 3. actions originating from computer systems or mobile devices maintained or used by Organizational Users connecting remotely to the Judicial Branch Network or Websites bearing the NCAOC or Judicial Branch credentials, even when hosted outside the NCAOC's Internet domain. - d.
 General usage of Information Technology Resources is permitted for Organizational Users within the limitations set forth in this policy. - e.
 For privacy and security purposes, all Organizational Users shall connect all NCAOC-issued devices only to the Judicial Branch Network not the Guest Wireless Network. - f.
-Organizational Users may access a Judicial Branch Cloud Application on premises or remotely as follows: - 1.
-When using an NCAOC-issued device using the Judicial Branch On-Premises Network or Judicial Branch Wireless Network, Organizational Users can access a Judicial Branch Cloud Application to access, store, process, or create Data. - 2.
-When using an NCAOC-issued device to access a Judicial Branch Cloud Application remotely on a home or other private network (e.g., hotel, coffee shop, airport, etc.), Organizational Users are required to use their NCAOC-supported VPN. - When using a non-NCAOC-issued device, Organizational Users are allowed to use Judicial Branch Cloud Applications remotely, if authentication and authorization have been granted by the NCAOC.
+Organizational Users may access a Judicial Branch Cloud Application on premises or remotely as follows: - When using an NCAOC-issued device using the Judicial Branch On-Premises Network or Judicial Branch Wireless Network, Organizational Users can access a Judicial Branch Cloud Application to access, store, process, or create Data. - 2.
+When using an NCAOC-issued device to access a Judicial Branch Cloud Application remotely on a home or other private network (e.g., hotel, coffee shop, airport, etc.), Organizational Users are required to use their NCAOC-supported Virtual Private Network (VPN).
+If NCAOC-supported VPN or other remote access options are not viable, Organizational Users may also use NCAOC-supported Virtual Desktop Infrastructure (VDI), if such VDI use has been approved by the CTO. - 3.
+When using a non-NCAOC-issued device, Organizational Users are allowed to use Judicial Branch Cloud Applications remotely, if authentication and authorization have been granted by the NCAOC.